tommygibson/ADTransitions/README.md

 # ADTransitions

-Estimating transition probabilities in a multi-state model for Alzheimer's Disease (AD)
+The purpose of this project is to estimate transition rates between states in a multi-state model for Alzheimer's disease (AD).